 I described failure as “the least immediately beneficial outcome from trying to be successful”.
 And if you remove the negative emotions from failing, that’s all it really is.

 By treating failure as a learning experience, you’re zeroing in on what it takes to be successful.
 Which is the opposite of a bad thing.

 Indeed, accepting that failure’s vital to success can make the difference between good Recruiters and great ones.

 And here are five TED Talks that back me up.
-Fail to watch them at your peril.

 Dr. Raphael Rose is a Clinical Psychologist specialising in resilience to stress, anxiety and depression.
 He’s worked on studies funded by NASA for over a decade as AD of the Anxiety and Depression Research Center at UCLA.